 The best times of the day are between 5-7am.
 The parrots will wake you up, and it's the most glorious part of the day and likely you'll be asleep by 8pm!
 It's a pretty quick adjustment.

 So between 5am~ to late afternoon you will have either full sun or partial clouds, again depending on the location.

 The dry season is great to escape the cold North but my favorite times were the rest of the months.

 Bus is 4-6 km away, on the main highway.

 Other Things to Note

-Home is for sale, listing price is $350,000.
-Website with all of the details is available.
+Home is for sale, listing price is $350,000 dwellhomes(website hidden)e.
 If you are interested please feel free to inquire.

 Living in the tropics creates more challenges then we face in the Northern Hemisphere and to simplify things we put a list together.